zerah-doan/weighted_random/README.md

 * [9999, 1] => expected result: most of time, the result will be message version 1
 * ...
 ```
-So the trategy is to set a very high weight for a specific version and expect that version will be retunred most of the time
+So the trategy is to set a very high weight for a specific version and expect that version will be retunred most of the time.
+OR set 0 weight for a version and expect that version will never be returned.

 ### Automated
-Automation can overcome the limitation of manual test
+Automation can overcome the limitation of manual test that we can loop for thousand times and compare actual result with given weight.

-//TO DO
+BUT we have to accept the fact that randomness is relative so the result of randomness may have deviation.
+In my test code i set the deviation = 10%/sum of weights